oscargforce/OmniBar_Wotlk_3.3.5/README.md

 ### 5. Dynamic Cooldown Adjustment
 - Automatically modifies cooldown durations based on the enemy's specialization.
 For example, if the enemy is identified as a Survival Hunter, trap cooldowns adjust from 28 seconds to 22 seconds accordingly.
 - Dynamically updates active cooldowns displayed on the bar to reflect spec-based adjustments.
-For instance, if a Survival Hunter uses Freezing Trap before their specialization is identified and the timer shows 25 seconds (28-3), the cooldown will automatically adjust to 19 seconds (22-3) once the spec is recognized.
+For instance, if a Survival Hunter uses Freezing Trap before their specialization is identified, the timer initially shows 25 seconds (28-3, accounting for the 3 seconds elapsed before spec identification).
+Once the spec is recognized, the cooldown will automatically adjust to 19 seconds (22-3).

 ### 6. Custom Icon Ordering/Sorting
 - Enables manual ordering/sorting of icons on the bar, when 'Show Unused Icons' is active.